Tigers again fail to agree contract terms with Yang Hyeon-jong

-The issue was likely incentives.
-Kia's offer is heavily weighted toward incentives, rather than guaranteed salary.
+The issue may be incentives.
+Kia's offer is believed to include significant incentives, rather than guaranteed salary.
 This is likely a safety measure on the part of the club — Yang is 33 years old and the last couple of years, whether in the United States or Korea, certainly haven't been the best of his career.

 In Korea, Yang was a very different caliber player.
 After making his first appearance with the Tigers in 2007, Yang has appeared in 425 games across 14 seasons, with a 3.83 career ERA and 147 wins to his name.